 I crossed into the Central time zone during the day’s drive and was then two hours later than home time – and 1400 miles away!

 About a hundred miles after fueling I pulled into the town of Ft.
 Stockton and settled in at the Walmart store.
 It was a beautiful afternoon and the Saturday shoppers had the place pretty busy.
-I went into the store as soon as I could and got my daily walk in.
+I went into the store as soon as I could and took my daily walk.

 Jacks down and settled in for the night at Ft.
 Stockton’s Walmart lot.
 The bum’s life is a good one aboard Big Blue II!